hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250604706v1-line-of-sight-on-linear-representations-in-vllms.md

 ---
 layout: default
-title: Line of Sight: On Linear Representations in VLLMs
+title: "Line of Sight: On Linear Representations in VLLMs"
 ---

 # Line of Sight: On Linear Representations in VLLMs